thibault23/wrapper-rai/README.md

 This implementation does not cover a perfect continuous rebasing mechanism, meaning each block might not include the latest updated redemption price.

 This is because balanceOf is a view function and can't update the state during its execution.
 As such, each new balanceOf call might not have the latest redemption price updated.
-Nevertheless, all other token functionalities include a call to the update redemption price function so we can consider the rebased mechanism almost continuous.
+Nevertheless, all other token functionalities include a call to the update redemption price function so we can consider the rebasing mechanism almost continuous.

 The above is still vulnerable to attacks in case long periods without minting, transferring, burning... occur.

-An external actor (such as a bot) could also be integration into the implementation by calling ``updateRedemptionPrice()``
+An external actor (such as a bot) could also be integrated into the implementation and participate to the protocol by calling ``updateRedemptionPrice()`` frequently.